brendanriley4/StarSyncAndroidApp/README.md

   4) Standby (S) - This command will prompt the microcontroller to pause all current operations.

 This app is written in Kotlin, with a Python file used for accessing the Hipparcos Star Catalogue and performing all necessary calculations related to both the alt-az coordinates as well as the magnetic field vector.
-The Python libraries SkyField and pyIGRF were used for calculations.
+The Python library SkyField was used for calculations.

+Developed by Steven Perry and Brendan Riley.